-In addition to the notes payable discussed above, the Company has a \$5,000 line of credit with the Bank with no balance outstanding as of December 31, 2023.
-The line of credit is evidenced by a commercial revolving promissory note, which carries a variable interest rate of prime, with a floor of 3.50%, and matures on October 1, 2024.
+In addition to the notes payable discussed above, the Company has a \$5,000 line of credit with the Bank with no balance outstanding as of December 31, 2024.
+The line of credit is evidenced by a commercial revolving promissory note, which carries a variable interest rate of prime, with a floor of 4.99%.
+The line of credit was renewed on January 1, 2025 and matures January 1, 2026.
 The loan is collateralized by a first lien position on the Company's accounts receivable and inventory and a second lien position on all other business assets.
-Key provisions of the line of credit require the Company (i) to obtain bank approval for capital expenditures in excess of \$5,000 during the term of the loan and (ii) to obtain bank approval prior to its funding of any acquisition.
+Key provisions of the line of credit required the Company (i) to obtain bank approval for capital expenditures in excess of \$5,000 during the term of the loan and (ii) to obtain bank approval prior to its funding of any acquisition.
 On October 1, 2023, the Company received a Commitment Letter from the Bank to provide a guidance line of credit specifically to purchase business equipment in an amount up to \$1,500.
-The commitment provides for the purchase of equipment for which a note payable will be executed with a term not to exceed five years with an interest rate at the Wall Street Journal prime rate plus 0.50% with a floor of 3.50% per annum.
+The commitment provided for the purchase of equipment for which a note payable will be executed with a term not to exceed five years with an interest rate at the Wall Street Journal prime rate plus 0.50% with a floor of 3.50% per annum.
 The loan is collateralized by a first lien position on all equipment purchased under the line.
-The commitment for the guidance line of credit matures on October 1, 2024.
-As of December 31, 2023, the Company had not purchased any equipment pursuant to the \$1,500 commitment.
+The commitment for the guidance line of credit matured on October 1, 2024.
+As of October 31, 2024, the Company had not purchased any equipment pursuant to the \$1,500 commitment.

-At December 31, 2023, the Company had cash totaling \$9,175 compared to cash totaling \$6,726 at December 31, 2022.
-The increase in cash is primarily the result of cash provided from operations, more specifically related to the cash flow from barrier rentals in addition to an increase in customer deposits.
-Investing activities used \$4,664 in cash primarily for the development of a storage lot for the barrier rental fleet and the purchase of a new batch plant system in South Carolina.
-Financing activities used \$619 in cash in 2023 related to the repayment of notes payable throughout 2023.
+At December 31, 2024, the Company had cash totaling \$7,548 compared to cash totaling \$9,175 at December 31, 2023.
+Cash provided by operations was \$5,584.
+Cash disbursements from investing activity was \$6,576.
+Cash repayments on borrowings was \$635.
+The decrease in cash is primarily the result of cash used for capital expenditures, specifically the expansion of the manufacturing facility in North Carolina.

-Capital spending, including financed additions, decreased from \$5,264 in 2022 to \$5,010 in 2023.
-Capital expenditures in 2023 were primarily related to spending for the yard development for a storage lot for the barrier rental fleet, a new batch plant system for the South Carolina manufacturing facility, and the completion of the barrier buy-back.
-The Company anticipates capital spending for 2024 to be approximately \$5,000, which includes expansion of the North Carolina manufacturing facility, soundwall forms for increased production capacity, and miscellaneous manufacturing equipment.
+Capital spending, including financed additions, increased from \$5,010 in 2023 to \$6,629 in 2024.
+Capital expenditures in 2024 were primarily related to spending for the expansion of the North Carolina production facility and new manufacturing equipment.
+The Company anticipates capital spending for

+2025 to be approximately \$5,000, which includes forms for increased production capacity, and miscellaneous manufacturing equipment.
 Anticipated capital expenditures excludes acquisitions.

 The Company's notes payable are financed at fixed rates of interest.
 This leaves the Company almost impervious to fluctuating interest rates.
-Increases in such rates will only affect the interest paid by the Company if new debt is obtained, or the available line of credit is drawn upon, with a variable interest rate.
+Increases in such rates will only affect the interest paid by the Company if new debt is obtained, or an available line of credit is drawn upon, with a variable interest rate.

 The Company's cash flow from operations is affected by production schedules set by contractors, which generally provide for payment 45 to 75 days after the products are produced and with some contracts, retainage may be held until the entire project is completed.
 This payment schedule could result in liquidity problems for the Company because it must bear the cost of production for its products before it receives payment.
-The Company's days sales outstanding (DSO) in 2023 and 2022 were 113 and 99 days, respectively.
+The Company's days sales outstanding (DSO) in 2024 and 2023 were 88 and 113 days, respectively.
 Although no assurances can be given, the Company believes that its current cash resources, anticipated cash flow from operations, and the availability under the line of credit will be sufficient to finance the Company's operations for at least the next 12 months.